mgknetcom/website/src/pages/services/wordpress-speed-optimization-services.md

 * Tweak the optimization whenever a new plugin, theme, or third-party service is introduced.
 * Unlimited questions & answers over email about improving the website and understanding how the website is optimized.
 * More specific comments about how the website can be improved even further (like editing content etc.).
+* Using a CDN for your international audience
 * Sharing of new articles, blog posts, or videos about WordPress and web performance optimization (WPO).
 * Migrations to new hosting companies with **no** extra charge